BMW Group has announced it will produce an all-electric MINI as it continues its commitment to battery powered vehicles.

 In a statement yesterday the group said electrification of its products was ‘one of the central pillars’ to its corporate strategy and now one of the world’s most-loved cars will be available as a plug-in.

-The new MINI will be a variant of the brand’s core 3-door Hatch model and go into production in 2019.
+The new MINI will be a variant of the brand’s core 3-door Hatch model and go into production in 2019 and is one of many new electric vehicles set to hit the market in the next 10 years.
+To find out more about EV owners, check out this guide.

 The battery electric MINI’s electric drivetrain will be built at the BMW Group’s e-mobility centre at Plants Dingolfing and Landshut in Bavaria before being integrated into the car at Plant Oxford, which is the main production location for the MINI 3-door Hatch (shown in the image above).